Saurabh11Sharma/dsa-practice/README.md

   - Large arrays for performance
   - Randomized cases for robustness (with deterministic seeds if needed)
 - **Helpers** in `testUtils.ts` make it easy to generate and validate cases.
-- **Time and memory checks** can be included for performance-sensitive problems.

 ---